-The team at Garden State Pain Control specialize in treatments administered directly to the cause of your pain.
+The team at Garden State Pain & Orthopedics specialize in treatments administered directly to the cause of your pain.
 After medical treatment relieves your pain, and you can move comfortably, they also offer physical therapy and rehabilitation to strengthen your joints and promote better function.

 Injections used to treat joint pain include: